Should I Choose Cosmetic Bonding or Veneers?

 Dental bonding is best for patients who want a quick fix completed in a singular visit.
 Because the application of porcelain veneers does remove a thin layer of enamel from your teeth, it’s reserved for instances where bonding may not be enough.

-If you have a chipped or cracked tooth, a small cavity, or minor gaps between your teeth, bonding is ideal.
+If you have a chipped or cracked tooth, a small cavity, or minor gaps between your teeth, the dental bonding procedure is ideal.
 Discoloration or misshapen teeth can also be corrected.
 Generally, if you have small cosmetic issues, they are best served with bonding.

 Procedure